 In fact, you will be surprised to know that some of the low-risk funds offer better returns than their high-risk counterparts.

-Check out Best Low-Risk Mutual Funds to Invest in 2022
+Check out the Best Low-Risk Mutual Funds to Invest

 So, what is the trick?
 How can you ensure maximum returns with minimum risks?
 While there is no ‘master key’ to this, here are a few pointers that can help you reduce the overall risk of your mutual fund portfolio: